 WSJF (Weighted Shortest Job First) is a prioritisation model from the Scaled Agile Framework (SAFe).
 It scores each job by dividing its Cost of Delay (CoD) by its Job Size — because shorter jobs with high CoD should almost always be done first.
 The magic is in how CoD is calculated: it is the sum of Business Value, Time Criticality, and Risk Reduction / Opportunity Enablement.

 Business Value measures the relative benefit to users and the organisation.
-Time Criticality captures urgency — does delay hurt disproportionately?
+Time Criticality captures urgency — a useful test: if a competitor launches the same capability next month, does the value of this item drop by half?
+If yes, Time Criticality is high.
 Risk Reduction / Opportunity Enablement scores what you gain by acting (or lose by waiting).
 Each is scored relative to the others in your backlog using a Fibonacci-style scale.

 WSJF is ideal for Lean and SAFe teams with a continuous-flow backlog.
 It excels in environments where a queue of similar-sized jobs needs to be ordered by economic value.
 It requires discipline to score each cost-of-delay dimension consistently.